luwes/playerx/README.md

 ## Status

-Playerx is in beta status, it can be used in production but use at your descretion.
+Playerx is in beta status; it can be used in production but use at your discretion.

 ## Docs